 The job outlook for PV installers, like that of windtechs, is very good.
 And job applicants with a high school diploma or equivalent can qualify as workers are trained on the job for about a year.
 Alternately, job applicants can take a course on PV installation in a technical school, community college or apprenticeship program.

 Wind turbine service technician

 Wind turbine service technicians (sometimes called “windtechs”) make a living by installing, maintaining and repairing wind turbines.
 They work outdoors, in small turbine corridors and way off the ground at the top of turbines (so it’s helpful if you’re not afraid of heights!).
 Windtechs often work regular full-time hours but sometimes must be on-call for emergencies.
-The average pay for an entry-level windtech in May 2016 was $52,260.
+The median pay for a windtech in 2017 was $53,880.

 And almost anyone with the desire to learn qualifies as a windtech: a college degree can be helpful but isn’t always necessary.
 That’s because, while applicants aren’t required to have a formal college education, if hired they will receive long-term on-the-job-training to learn the techniques necessary to carry out their tasks at work.
 Bring a good attitude and a willingness to learn and you’re likely to get the job!

 Solar energy systems engineers

 Solar energy system engineers analyze, evaluate and design energy efficiency and solar energy projects in the residential, commercial and industrial sectors.
 They must be well versed in the energy requirements of various structures, local climates, solar technology and the science of thermodynamics.

 Much of a solar energy systems engineer’s work is done on a computer.
 However, some of their work is also done in the field, at job sites.
 Typically, job candidates have a four-year bachelor’s degree in engineering, however, candidates with alternative educations—such as graduate certificates and apprenticeship training—may also qualify.